 Sometimes in old cars, spark plugs are regularly cleaned and adjusted from time to time but this is not needed for new cars, spark plugs are directly changed to a new set of plugs and wires.

-Replacing Spark Plugs As A Precaution
+Spark Plug Replacement As A Precaution

 Replacing spark plugs earlier as a precaution depends on the performance of the car, the mileage the engine of the car is giving, and the type of the spark plug your car has.

-Sometimes technicians may offer to change the spark plugs when they reach 50,000 miles, even when the engine is running smoothly and there are no gas or fuel problems then this is very early to be replaced considering that they are long-life spark plugs.
+Sometimes service center technicians may offer to change the spark plugs when they reach 50,000 miles, even when the engine is running smoothly and there are no gas or fuel problems then this is very early to be replaced considering that they are long-life spark plugs.

-Although it is stated by many that long-life spark plugs can last longer than their running miles period because they have durable electrodes.
-It may still fail if carbon is deposited in the electrodes and the ignition coil may fail also if the spark plugs run for a very long time then usual.
+Although it is stated by many that long-life spark plugs can last longer than their running miles period because they have durable electrodes, it may still fail if carbon is deposited in the electrodes and the ignition coil may fail also if the spark plugs run for a very long time then usual.

 So it is advised to replace the long-life spark plugs when they are close to their miles due.